headsmasher8557/create/README.md

 	- `Create.E`,
 	- `Create.e`

-There are **two** available versions of Create.
+There are also **two** available versions of Create.
 - `create-basic.lua` is a very *very* simplistic version of Create, which includes `set` as well.
 It serves as an alternative to those that don't need any of the function features. **None of the examples above apply to this, as it doesn't have any implementation for `[Create]=function` or `[Create.E"e"]=function`.**
 - `create.lua` is the main version that provides function features.

 ## Setting up

-Create is just one Lua module, so you can pick either `create.lua` or `create-basic.lua` (see Notes) and add it to your project to require whenever it's needed.
+Create is just one Lua module, so you can pick either `create.lua` or `create-basic.lua` and add it to your project to require whenever it's needed.

 If you're in an environment where you cannot add/require any modules, you can wrap the source around a `do` enclosure and set `Create` inside it instead of returning.
 Most approaches to this problem work fine if you know what you're doing, though.
 ```lua